balakarthikeyan/notes/laravel-more.md

         {!! $menu->render() !!}
 12.@csrf & @method
 ```
+## Understanding Macros
+A macro is the injection of custom code into the core of a framework, without the need for complex inheritance or modification.

+To implement macros we use the Macroable trait, which has two main methods macro() and mixin().

+Laravel macros allow you to extend core functionality and create custom methods for classes like Eloquent models and collections.

+### Mixin Macro
+The concept of macros allows multiple user-defined functions to be registered at once via a mixin class.
+Each method of which must return a closure.
+The name of the method acts as the name of the macro.

 ## Macroable

 Allow Laravel's macros to be created by using the Illuminate\Support\Traits\Macroable trait.